jbrehmer42/Earthquakes_Italy/README.md

 are constant in time.
 The scaling depends on the assumed number of events in a 7-day period, see Mail by Warner Marzocchi (08.09.21)

-The code loads all the data to RAM, so on a machine with 8GB or less memory this can be problematic and crash R.
+The code was developed on a machine with 16GB of RAM.
+This is required if for the analysis all the models are kept in memory simultaneously.